PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 3 - System/old/side die.md

-In twilight 2013, characters usually roll multiple dice and discard all but the worst.
-These discarded dice are called side-dice.

 # Candidate 1

 These side dice can be used to bet on the success of the roll.
 The player must announce what effect they wish to improve, and how much dice they will set aside to improve it.
 This number of dice is then deducted from the test itself.